rishikJain/CS668-Project/README.md

 3. Assesment model and datasets

 ## Frontend
 Frontend is build using reactJs technology which consumes the APIs from backend.
-Based on the data from the APIs we update the details on the UI
+Based on the data from the APIs we update the details on the UI.

+To run the application in local host .We need to follow the following steps to run the application

+1) git clone <repo>

+2) cd frontend

+3) npm i or npm install

+4) npm start

+After final step (step 4) .you will see the running application in browser.

 ## Backend
 Backend part is build using NodeJs and database we have used is MongoDB, which is hosted on remote server on linux machine.